Dug-F/Synaptic/README.md

 >[!important]
 >Only run `seed_data` and `create_demo_users` once to avoid the possibility of duplicate entries in the database

+## 6.8 Install and run Redis

+- Django Channels requires Redis to manage websocket communicationbetween multiple clients
+- Redis does not natively run on all platforms
+- probably the easiest way to install and run Redis is by using Docker
+- install Docker Desktop by following the instructions [here](https://www.docker.com/products/docker-desktop/)
+	- you wil probably need to re-start your machine to complete the installation
+ - once Docker is installed, you can install and run a Redis in a container with `docker run --rm -p 6379:6379 redis:7-alpine`

 ## 6.7 Start the database
 - you should now be able to start the server: `python manage.py runserver`
 	- if it starts successfully, the terminal log should look something like this: